nicholas-eden/Push/README.md

 ## Channels
 There are three types of channels which Pusher supports: public, private, and presence.
 Public channels can be subscribed to without authentication.
 Both private and presence require authentication, but events on private channels do not include a user id, thus are not currently used.
-Channels handle their own authentication, although the authentication endpoint will verify the user is logged in, thus the channel will be provided with a Human object.
+Channels handle their own authentication, although the authentication endpoint will verify the user is logged in, thus the channel will be provided with a User object.

 Channels classes handle sending and processing received events.
 Any logic for handling external events should be placed in the handleEvent method.